 ABSTRACT

-In recent years, researchers have intensified the search for effective, non-toxic, natural edible plants with free radical scavenging activity.
-The effects of free radicals are cushioned by antioxidant molecules.
+In recent years, researchers have intensified the search for effective, non-toxic, natural edible plants with free radical scavenging activity. are cushioned by antioxidant molecules.
 This study evaluated the free radical scavenging activities of the leaf extract of Ocimum gratissimum.
 In vitro antioxidant (Nitric oxide, Hydrogen Peroxide, Ferric Reducing property and DPPH) radical scavenging activities were determined using standard methods.
 Results showed that the leaf extract of Ocimum gratissimum considerably scavenges radicals of nitric oxide, hydrogen peroxide and DPPH.
 From the results of the study, it could be concluded that the leaf extract of Ocimum gratissimum could help to ameliorate oxidative stress and consequently improve health.

 Keywords: Oxidative stress, Free radical, Ocimum gratissimum, Health.